G. A. Vadivelu

 G. A. Vadivelu (12 June 1925 – 13 January 2016) was a freedom fighter and a close associate of Mahatma Gandhi, Jayaprakash Narayan, Rajaji and Kamaraj.

 Early life

-Vadivelu, born at Gollahalli, Dharmapuri, Tamil Nadu, studied in Dharmapuri High School, discontinued his studies for taking part in the national freedom struggle.
-He joined the congress in his age of 15 and took part in 1940 Individual Satyagraha and 1942 Quit India Movement and was imprisoned in the Palayamkottai Jail.
-He died in a private hospital at Salem, Tamil Nadu after an illness on 13 January 2016 at the age of 90.
+Vadivelu, born in Gollahalli, Dharmapuri, Tamil Nadu, studied at Dharmapuri High School before he discontinued his studies so he could part in the national freedom struggle.
+He joined the congress when he was 15 years old and took part in the 1940 Individual Satyagraha and 1942 Quit India Movement and was subsequently imprisoned in the Palayamkottai Jail.
+He died in a private hospital at Salem, Tamil Nadu because of an illness on 13 January 2016 at the age of 90.

 Late 1940s

 Though India was freed in 1947, Pondicherry territory was not freed.
-He went to Pondicherry and took part in freedom struggle.
-During his tenure in Pondicherry, he ran a journal, Samudayam.

-When Jayaprakash Narayan formed a separate group in congress to serve the down-trodden vigorously, Vadivelu joined Jayaprakash Narayan and had become an active member of his socialist group.
+Vadivelu went to Pondicherry and took part in the freedom struggle.
+During his tenure in Pondicherry, he ran the journal Samudayam.
+When Jayaprakash Narayan formed a separate group in Congress to serve the downtrodden, Vadivelu joined Jayaprakash Narayan and became an active member of his socialist group.